-From these analysis, it would be possible to obtain information about the composition of the nova ejecta (from the nebular spectra analysis), the study of the nova evolution and information about the expanding systems and geometry (from evolution of P-Cyg absorption lines), the first detailed analysis of narrow absorptions, detected in V 1369 Cen, but more important, to provide a first high-resolution database for novae, in collaboration with a network of scientists all around the world.
+Perspectives: to obtain information about the composition of the nova ejecta (from the nebular spectra analysis), the study of the nova evolution and information about the expanding systems and geometry (from evolution of P-Cyg absorption lines), the first detailed analysis of narrow absorptions, detected in V 1369 Cen, and more important, to provide a first high-resolution database for novae, in collaboration with a network of scientists all around the world.
 Since novae are supposed to be one of the first "farm" of metals in our Galaxy, the continuous monitoring of novae in outburst will continue for next years.

-3.3 Support to the Swift and future space missions
+3.4 Support to the Swift and future space missions